There’s a specific kind of mental tiredness that sleep doesn’t fix.

 Because you’re human.

-The more unstable you feel, the more likely you are to look for a solution.
+The more unstable you feel, the more likely you are to look for another solution.

 Another tool.